-These spaces can also contribute to mitigating and adapting to the effects of climate change through carbon reduction and sustainable design.
-Other sustainability benefits include reducing food miles and carbon emissions.
+These spaces can also contribute to mitigating and adapting to the effects of climate change by reducing food miles and carbon emissions.
 Locally grown food helps reduce food waste through composting and reduced food packaging and contributes to achieving the Scottish Government's zero waste ambitions.
+Community food growing spaces can also make positive contributions to sustainable drainage through permeable surfaces and the harvesting of rainwater.